 A survey from YCharts confirms this view: while average millennial savings is only $12,000, 65% of millennials ages 22 to 37 believe they will be millionaires by age 45.
 As rational as we fancy ourselves, emotions dominate our beliefs and behavior.

 Religion itself furthers our fondness for money.
 Religious beliefs, ideologies, and rituals can feel aloof, heavy-handed, and dogmatic.
 Its doctrine and culture can feel out of step, exclusive and exoteric.
 Some feel like they don’t fit in; others wonder if they even want to fit in.
 Churchgoers smile, yet something often feels amiss.

-Confirming our doubts is the massive defection from Christianity - 24% of adherents over the past thirty years alone.
+Confirming our doubts is the massive defection from Christianity—24% decrease in adherents over the past thirty years alone.
 And with little or no budget, religions cannot compete with the billion-dollar advertising campaigns of Apple or Nike.
-If that’s not enough, the idea of trading in modern niceties for the asceticism of a monk or a nun is unappealing at best, heretical at worst.
+If that’s not enough, for most the idea of trading in modern niceties for the asceticism of a monk or a nun is unappealing at best, heretical at worst.

-For the above reasons, religion and spirituality can feel like a nonviable alternative to money for meeting our worldly and non-worldly needs.
+So religion and spirituality can feel like a nonviable alternative to money for meeting our worldly, and even, non-worldly needs.

 At the same time, most of us intuitively understand there’s more to life than money.
 And, of course, nobody wants to go to hell.
-While we spend most of our time feverishly pursuing money, we hedge our bets with occasional visits to church, shrine, synagogue, ashram, mosque, or temple.
+And so, while we spend most of our time feverishly pursuing money, we hedge our bets with occasional visits to church, shrine, synagogue, ashram, mosque, or temple.